kosukeimai/wru-data/README.md

 # Data repository for R package [wru](https://github.com/kosukeimai/wru)

-The following data sets were first used in the following paper.
+The data sets in this repository were first used in the following paper.
 Please cite this paper when using the data sets in this repository:

 Kenny, Christopher T., Shiro Kuriwaki, Cory McCartan, Evan Rosenman, Tyler Simko, and Kosuke Imai. ``[The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis](https://imai.fas.harvard.edu/research/DAS.html).''